Wolf Pack Defenders honor law enforcement during Police Week

-Lt.
-Col. Jesse “Sheriff” Goens, 8th Security Forces Squadron commander, gives remarks during the 2023 National Police Week opening ceremony at Kunsan Air Base, Republic of Korea, May 22, 2023.
-National Police Week honors law enforcement members, specifically those who have their lives in the line of duty.
-(U.S. Air Force photo by Staff Sgt.
-Sadie Colbert)
+KUNSAN AIR BASE, Republic of Korea -- Traditionally, National Police Week is celebrated the week of May 15th and honors all law enforcement members, specifically those who have given their lives in the line of duty.

+A part of honoring law enforcement members is educating the public of the different challenges defenders can go through.
+The week’s activities included opening and closing ceremonies, a capabilities demonstration, and various competitive tests.

 |Date Taken: